HitGrab/finder/github-page/docs/events-and-hooks/effects.md

 ```

 :::tip
-Mutations triggered inside a hook callback are processed silently, and do not trigger Events.
+Changes triggered inside an effect callback are processed silently, and do not trigger Events.
 :::